COGS18/COGS18.github.io/_build/materials/01-Tools.md

 Notes
 -----
-- If you are on Mac, you have a native installation of python.
+- If you are on Mac, you have a native installation of Python.
 This native installation of Python may be older, will not include the extra packages that you will need for this class, and is best left untouched.
     - Downloading anaconda will install a separate, independent install of Python, leaving your native install untouched.
 - Windows does not require Python natively and so it is not typically pre-installed.